-- (d) PLAINTIFF, and the other CALIFORNIA LABOR SUB-CLASS Members, will not be able to obtain effective and economic legal redress unless the action is maintained as a Class Action; - (e) There is a community of interest in obtaining appropriate legal and equitable relief for the acts of unfair competition, statutory violations and other improprieties, and in obtaining adequate compensation for the damages and injuries which DEFENDANT's actions have inflicted upon the CALIFORNIA LABOR SUB-CLASS; - (f) There is a community of interest in ensuring that the combined assets of DEFENDANT are sufficient to adequately compensate the members of the CALIFORNIA LABOR SUB-CLASS for the injuries sustained; - (g) DEFENDANT has acted or refused to act on grounds generally applicable to the CALIFORNIA LABOR SUB-CLASS, thereby making final classwide relief appropriate with respect to the CALIFORNIA LABOR SUB-CLASS as a whole; - (h) The members of the CALIFORNIA LABOR SUB-CLASS are readily ascertainable from the business records of DEFENDANT.
-The CALIFORNIA LABOR SUB-CLASS consists of all CALIFORNIA CLASS Members who worked for DEFENDANT in California at any time during the CALIFORNIA LABOR SUB-CLASS PERIOD; and, - (i) Class treatment provides manageable judicial treatment calculated to bring a efficient and rapid conclusion to all litigation of all wage and hour related claims arising out of the conduct of DEFENDANT as to the members of the CALIFORNIA LABOR SUB-CLASS.

-FIRST CAUSE OF ACTION

-For Unlawful Business Practices
+1 other improprieties, and in obtaining adequate compensation for the 2 damages and injuries which DEFENDANT's actions have inflicted upon 3 the CALIFORNIA LABOR SUB-CLASS; 4 (f) There is a community of interest in ensuring that the combined assets of 5 DEFENDANT are sufficient to adequately compensate the members of 6 the CALIFORNIA LABOR SUB-CLASS for the injuries sustained; 7 (g) DEFENDANT has acted or refused to act on grounds generally applicable 8 to the CALIFORNIA LABOR SUB-CLASS, thereby making final class- 9 wide relief appropriate with respect to the CALIFORNIA LABOR SUB- 10 CLASS as a whole; 11 (h) The members of the CALIFORNIA LABOR SUB-CLASS are readily 12 ascertainable from the business records of DEFENDANT.
+The 13 CALIFORNIA LABOR SUB-CLASS consists of all CALIFORNIA 14 CLASS Members who worked for DEFENDANT in California at any 15 time during the CALIFORNIA LABOR SUB-CLASS PERIOD; and, 16 (i) Class treatment provides manageable judicial treatment calculated to bring 17 a efficient and rapid conclusion to all litigation of all wage and hour 18 related claims arising out of the conduct of DEFENDANT as to the 19 members of the CALIFORNIA LABOR SUB-CLASS.
+20 21 FIRST CAUSE OF ACTION 22 For Unlawful Business Practices 23 [Cal.

-[Cal.
 Bus.
 And Prof. Code §§ 17200, et seq.]

-(By PLAINTIFF and the CALIFORNIA CLASS and Against All Defendants)

-- 38. PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 39.
-DEFENDANT is a "person" as that term is defined under Cal.
-Bus. and Prof. Code § 17021. - 40.
-California Business & Professions Code §§ 17200, et seq. (the "UCL") defines unfair competition as any unlawful, unfair, or fraudulent business act or practice.
+24 (By PI AINT IFF and the CALIFORNIA CLASS and Against All Defendants) 25 38.
+PLA INTIFF, and the other members of the CALIFORNIA CLASS, reallege and 26 incorporate by this s reference, as though fully set forth herein, the prior paragraphs of this 27 Complaint.
+28 39.
+DEF ENDANT is a "person" as that term is defined under Cal.
+Bus. and Prof.

+40. California Business & Professions Code §§ 17200, et seq. (the "UCL") defines unfair competition as any unlawful, unfair, or fraudulent business act or practice.
 Section 17203 authorizes injunctive, declaratory, and/or other equitable relief with respect to unfair competition as follows: